ldsxp/django-q2/docs/brokers.rst

 Even though this might be acceptable in some use cases, you might prefer brokers with message receipts support.
 These guarantee delivery by waiting for the cluster to send a receipt after the task has been processed.
 In case a receipt has not been received after a set time, the task package is put back in the queue.
-Django Q2 supports this behavior by setting the :ref:`retry` timer on brokers that support message receipts.
+Django Q supports this behavior by setting the :ref:`retry` timer on brokers that support message receipts.

 Some pointers: